Santiago Calatrava: Artworks

 Calatrava is also a sculptor and painter.
 Some of his architectural works, most notably the Turning Torso in Malmö, Sweden, were originally works of sculpture.
 In 2006, the Metropolitan Museum of Art in New York City held a special one-man exhibition of Calatrava's drawings, sculpture, and architectural models, entitled Santiago Calatrava: Sculpture Into Architecture.

 In 2012, the Hermitage Museum in St. Petersburg held an exhibition of his work and this was followed up by an exhibition at the Vatican Museum in Rome.
 Eight of his sculptures were displayed along Park Avenue in New York City in the spring of 2015, between 52nd and 55th Streets.

+In 2024, the first comprehensive overview of Calatrava’s art was written by Nick Mafi and published by Hirmer.